fluxcd/website/content/en/legacy/flux/references/daemon.md

 ## Setup and configuration

-`fluxd` requires setup and offers customization though a multitude of flags.
+`fluxd` requires setup and offers customization through a multitude of flags.

 | Flag                                             | Default                            | Purpose
 | ------------------------------------------------ | ---------------------------------- | ---